-(1) Each \$1.00 increase or decrease in the assumed initial public offering price of \$19.00 per share would increase or decrease, as applicable, the amount of our pro forma as adjusted cash and cash equivalents and total stockholders' equity by approximately \$5.8 million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-An increase or decrease of one million shares in the number of shares offered by us would increase or decrease, as applicable, the amount of our pro forma as adjusted cash and cash equivalents and total stockholders' equity by approximately \$17.7 million, assuming an initial public offering price of \$19.00 per share, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+(1) Each \$1.00 increase or decrease in the assumed initial public offering price of \$18.00 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, would increase or decrease, as applicable, the amount of our pro forma as adjusted cash and cash equivalents and total stockholders' equity by approximately \$5.17 million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+An increase or decrease of one million shares in the number of shares offered by us would increase or decrease, as applicable, the amount of our pro forma as adjusted cash and cash equivalents and total stockholders' equity by approximately \$16.74 million, assuming an initial public offering price of \$18.00 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, after deducting estimated offering expenses payable by us.

-If the underwriters' option to purchase additional shares of our common stock from us were exercised in full, pro forma as adjusted cash and cash equivalents, additional paid-in capital, total stockholders' equity, total capitalization and shares of common stock outstanding as of December 31, 2020 would be \$134,226,945, \$215,599,447, \$216,250,837, \$216,250,837 and 13,366,892, respectively.
+If the underwriters' option to purchase additional shares of our common stock from us were exercised in full, pro forma as adjusted cash and cash equivalents, additional paid-in capital, total stockholders' equity, total capitalization and shares of common stock outstanding as of September 30, 2020 would be \$148,602,004, \$195,978,248, \$198,210,182, \$198,210,182 and 12,568,280, respectively.